 Acts 27 is a magnificent sea story (and it stands in a good tradition of Greek literature), but it is far more than just a sea story.
 The setting and the event push you to trust God’s gracious gift of life.

 Your God summons you to be committed to him.
 You belong to your Lord.
+As Luke describes this storm in the Mediterranean Sea, he may be remembering what he wrote about in Volume 1, Luke 8:22–25.
+There the disciples had feared for their lives and cried out to the sleeping Lord that they were perishing.
+Jesus speaks, and quiets the storm.
+As Luke records the marveling question, “Who can this be?” he wants you to remember that of course the wind and waves obey their Creator.
+Although the ascended Lord did not calm the storm in Acts immediately, he was no less in control of it and the ship being tossed around by it.
 There may be no atheists in foxholes, or on storm-tossed ships, or possibly in the traumas you face.
 Paul’s relationship with God antedates the storm.
 Notice how Paul identifies God: “whose I am and whom I serve.”
 God is not there primarily to meet your felt needs!
 God calls you to trust him, to serve him, to be committed to him.
 Paul’s commitment, and yours, are but faint reflections of the commitment, service, and trust which characterized the Savior.
 Your baptism marks you as belonging to God.
 It is a (sometimes) silent testimony to the fact that you belong to God.
 Remember that as you face danger, and as you are tempted to sin.

 God’s gracious gift is protection and is life itself.
 He has even given you, his church, the lives of those around you!